 Has the insurance company denied your claim for long-term disability?
 Are you still getting payments, but worried they could be cut off soon?
 Are you in a panic mode, wondering what your next move should be?

-- Gather documents needed to plan the appeal
+- Step 3: Gather documents needed to plan your appeal

-- Identify other benefits you can apply for
+- Step 4: Identify other benefits you could apply for

-- Analyze the denial letter and Identify the documents needed to support the appeal
+- Steps 5 and 6: Analyze the denial letter and identify documents needed for the appeal

 For a broader review of long-term disability benefits, check out our Ultimate Guide to Long-term Disability in Canada.